 While that fudge recipe may be out of this world, it does only use half a can of condensed milk.
 So, what do you do with the rest?
 Can condensed milk go bad?

-Can Condensed Milk Go Bad?
+How Long Does Sweetened Condensed Milk Last?
+Can It Go Bad?

 To tell if condensed milk has gone bad, the easiest way is to check for any visual changes.
-Condensed milk is typically a pale creamy color, but will darken and become more yellow over time.
+Condensed milk is typically a pale creamy color (see photos), but will darken and become more yellow over time.

 Another sure sign is mold growth.
-This is likely to happen if the condensed milk is not properly stored.
-As soon as there are any signs of mold, the condensed milk should not be consumed.
+This is likely to happen if the condensed milk is not properly stored after opening.
+As soon as there are any signs of mold, get rid of the product.

-How to Store Condensed Milk
+How to Store Sweetened Condensed Milk

-Unopened condensed milk can simply be stored in your pantry, or in another cool, dry location.
+Unopened condensed milk can be stored in your pantry, or in another cool, dry location.
 Like with all canned products, keeping the can out of heat, light and wet environments will ensure that the condensed milk lasts as long as possible.

 Because the shelf life of opened condensed milk is only three weeks in refrigeration, freezing is actually quite a good option.
 Condensed milk should be frozen in an airtight container, and will not actually freeze solid because of the sugar content.